naturallaw777/Sovran_SystemsOS/DIY Install Sovran_SystemsOS.md

    2. Database username is `ncusr`
    3. Database name is `nextclouddb`
    4. Database password is found by doing this:
-      1. Open the `Terminal` again and type in or copy and paste:
+      1. Open the `Terminal` again, then type in or copy and paste:

          ```bash
          ssh root@localhost
          ```

-         It will as you for a password which is `gosovransystems` as this is the default temporary password from Sovran Systems.

          Now you will be logged in as root.

-      2. Now open the Terminal app and type:
+      2. Now type:

          `cat /var/lib/secrets/nextclouddb`

          and press enter.

-      3. Your database password will be displayed in the Terminal window.
+      3. Your database password will be displayed in the `Terminal` window.
       4. Type that into the password field

-5. Now, press install and Nextcloud will be installed.
+5. Now, press `Install` on the Nextcloud website and Nextcloud will be installed.
 It will take a few minutes.
 Follow the on screen prompts.

 #### Wordpress